Log45/funny.zip/README.md

 haha

-Do not install this without a VM; it's not a virus or malicious yet but it eventually be very annoying.
+Do not install this without a VM; it's not a virus or malicious yet but it will eventually be very annoying.
 Save yourself.